7RU7H/CTFs/HackTheBox/Valentine/Valentine-Writeup.md

 ```

 Possibly we have to try to disclose the username with Heartbleed to use the id_rsa key to login through ssh.

+There is a golang application called [Heartbleed](https://github.com/FiloSottile/Heartbleed) for checking heartbleed

 ## Exploit